-The reason a lot of companies get into social media marketing to begin with is because you simply cannot get away from it.
+The reason a lot of companies get into social media marketing, to begin with, is because you simply cannot get away from it.
 It seems like everywhere you turn you hear stories of how different companies are “dominating” social media, and how it’s where your audience is, so you have to be active on Facebook, Twitter, Pinterest, you name it.
-But, unless you’re tracking what you’re doing, what’s being spent and what kind of results you’re getting, it’s hard to figure out what’s working, and what’s not.
+But, unless you’re tracking what you’re doing, what’s being spent, and what kind of results you’re getting, it’s hard to figure out what’s working, and what’s not.

 So why do you need to measure your social media ROI?
-Well, there are 3 reason.
+Well, there are 3 reasons.
 Number one, you’ll see where you can improve your efforts and number two, you’ll be able to decide which social media channels are bringing in the most revenue for you.
 Lastly, the third reason of why you need to measure social media ROI is so you can see how specific changes impact your social media goals.

 For example, let’s say you ran a Google AdWords campaign without stating goals or measuring and you never checked how much you were paying per click, what kind of click-through-rate you were getting or whether any of the people who clicked on your ads were actually converting.
 Does this sound like this type of campaign would be successful?
 Probably not.
 Unfortunately, this is actually what you are doing by not measuring your social media marketing efforts.